microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ## AKS Storage classes and PVC's

-Typically for persistent storage in a Kubernetes cluster, you would create a PV to allocate storage and use a PVC to request a slice storage against the PV.
+Typically, for persistent storage in a Kubernetes cluster, you would create a PV to allocate storage and use a PVC to request a slice storage against the PV.

 With AKS, [Azure CSI drivers and storage classes](https://learn.microsoft.com/azure/aks/csi-storage-drivers) are pre-deployed into your cluster.
 The storage classes allow you to simply create a PVC that references a particular storage class based on your application requirements.
 This storage class will take care of the task of creating the PV for you, in this case, using Azure Storage.
 So AKS removes the need to manually create PV's.